Kuffs: Reception

-Rotten Tomatoes, a review aggregator, reports that 32% of 19 surveyed critics gave the film a positive rating; the average rating is 4.6/10.
+Rotten Tomatoes, a review aggregator, reports that 26% of 19 surveyed critics gave the film a positive rating.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Variety criticized the film's tone and said that it is "very reminiscent of several Eddie Murphy films".
 Caryn James of The New York Times wrote that the film takes itself too seriously in parts where it should have used humor, though it will appeal to teenage fans of Slater and action films.
 Kevin Thomas of the Los Angeles Times wrote that the violent scenes make the comedic elements difficult to enjoy.
 Desson Howe of The Washington Post wrote, "This movie wasn't scripted.
 It was shoplifted."
 Lou Cedrone of The Baltimore Sun called it a "very good action comedy" that "sneaks up on you" with its humor.
 Gary Thompson of the Philadelphia Daily News rated it 2.5/4 stars and wrote the film's absurdity makes it "strangely entertaining", though it is not intelligently written enough to work as a whole.
 People, while acknowledging the film is not original, said that Slater carries the film.
 TV Guide rated it 2/4 stars and called it "one of [Slater's] best roles to date", though the film's violence and uneven tone make it "difficult to recommend to anyone but die-hard action fans".